aptly-io/pwsync/README.md

 > Phase: beta.

-> The author is not liable for any damages cause by this tool.
-Always start by making a backup.
+> Nobody can be held liable for any damages cause by this tool.
+> Always make a backup before using this tool.

 _pwsync_ is a low level command line tool that synchronizes _password databases_.

-`pwsync` grew from a personal need to simplify my credential usage with online service (e.g. for web shops, banks, cloud services, ...) on different platforms (Ubuntu, iPad, Android mobile, ...).
+`pwsync` grew from a personal need to simplify credential usage for online services (e.g. for web shops, banks, cloud services, ...) on different platforms (Ubuntu, iPad, Android mobile, ...).
-Keepass feels outdated for such use-cases.
+Keepass is outdated for these use-cases.
-Bitwarden simplifies authenticating thanks to its [browser extension](https://bitwarden.com/help/article/getting-started-browserext/).
+Bitwarden (and alikes) simplify authentication thanks to its [browser extension](https://bitwarden.com/help/article/getting-started-browserext/).
-Due to the personal usage, `pwsync` only supports [_Keepass_](https://keepass.info/) database files and [_Bitwarden_](https://bitwarden.com/) online database.
+Due to the personal use case, `pwsync` only supports [_Keepass_](https://keepass.info/) database files and [_Bitwarden_](https://bitwarden.com/) online database.
-One can add support for other cloud password services if their (public) REST API is known.
+But anybody can add support for other cloud password services if their (public) REST API is known.

 These properties of the password database features are handled (the _lowest common denominator_):